ContentSquare/chproxy/config/README.md

 max_concurrent_queries: <int> | optional | default = 0

 # Maximum duration of query execution for user
+# By default there is no limit on the query duration.
 max_execution_time: <duration> | optional | default = 0

 # Maximum number of requests per minute for user.